Hyperbolic measure of maximal entropy for generic rational maps of P^k: Green currents in the generic case

 Since $\widetilde{\Lambda}_{m_{j+1}}\dots \widetilde{\Lambda}_{m_{N}} ( \widetilde{\beta_{k-s+1}} \wedge [c'=c])$ has support in $\mathcal{O}^+_1$ and mass $(\frac{d_{s-1}}{d_s})^n$, we deduce that there exists a constant $C_0$ independent of $m$ and $n$ (providing that $m$ is large enough with respect to $n$) such that $g_n^m$ is uniformly bounded by $C_0$ for $c$ in $\mathcal{Y}$. \\

 $\bullet$ {\bf Construction of the Green current outside a pluripolar set.}

-Take $\mu$ a smooth measure with support in $\mathcal{Y}$ (such $\mu$ is PLB).
+Take $\mu$ a smooth measure with support in $\mathcal{Y}$.
+Such $\mu$ is PLB and is the one we use to define the DSH-norm.
 Then $n$ being fixed, we have that the sequence of functions $g_n^m$ is uniformly bounded in DSH, we can assume that it converges (in DSH).
 In particular, its limit $g'_n$ is DSH with $\|g'_n\|_{DSH}\leq C$ by Proposition \ref{dsh_approx} and $g'_n=g_n$ by Lemma \ref{merci_sib}.
 In particular, the sequence $(g_n)$ is uniformly bounded in $DSH$.
 Since the sequence of (non positive) functions $g_n$ is decreasing (and well defined outside a pluripolar set), we have that it converges for $c$ outside a pluripolar set to $g(c)$ in $\mathbb{R}^- \cup \{\infty\}$.
 On the other hand, we can extract a weakly converging sequence in $DSH$ to a limit $g'$.
 Extracting if necessary, we can assume that the convergence holds outside a pluripolar set by Lemma \ref{merci_sib}.
 In particular, $g=g'$ outside a pluripolar set.
 Hence, $g$ is finite outside a pluripolar set (removing if necessary the pluripolar set $(\cap_{n \in \Nn} \mathcal{Z}_{n,s})^c$, we assume from now on that this pluripolar set contains it). \\

 The sum